Minkowski content and fractal Euler characteristic for conformal graph directed systems: Introduction

-Previous to \cite{KesKom} mainly self-similar fractals were investigated with respect to the existence of the Minkowski content.
-One important result for such sets is that a non-degenerate self-similar subset of $\mathbb R$ that satisfies the open set condition with connected feasible open set is Minkowski measurable if and only if the associated geometric potential function is non-lattice \cite{LapPom,Falconer_Minkowski,Lapidus_Frankenhuysen_Springer}.
-We significantly extend this result and provide an alternative proof by showing that the analogous statement is true also in the graph directed setting.
-To be more precise, we obtain that the limit set of a cGDS that consists of similarities (sGDS) and is non-degenerate is Minkowski measurable if and only if the sGDS is non-lattice (\cref{similarmink}).
-This convenient equivalence statement for systems consisting of similarities unfortunately fails to hold for general conformal systems: In \cite{KesKom} it was shown that there exist non-degenerate self-conformal sets arising from lattice cIFS for which the Minkowski content and the fractal Euler characteristic exist.
-Since self-conformal sets are special types of limit sets of cGDS we cannot expect the equivalence to be valid for general limit sets of cGDS either.
-In \cref{conformalMinkowski} we provide a sufficient condition for the Minkowski content and the fractal Euler characteristic of a limit set of a cGDS to exist in the lattice case and moreover prove existence in the non-lattice situation.
-Furthermore, we show in \cref{conformalMinkowski} that an average version of the Minkowski content always exists and provide an explicit formula to determine its value.
+In the literature, primarily the Minkowski content has received a lot of attention.
+Especially Minkowski measurability (i.\,e.\ the existence of the Minkowski content in $(0,\infty)$) of self-similar subsets of $\mathbb R$ has been intensely studied.
+One important result is given for non-degenerate self-similar subsets of $\mathbb R$ whose associated iterated function system (IFS) consisting of similarities (sIFS) satisfies the open set condition with connected feasible open set.
+Such a set is Minkowski measurable if and only if the sIFS is non-lattice \cite{Falconer_Minkowski}, \cite{Dundee}, \cite{Lapidus_Frankenhuysen_Springer}, \cite{LapPom}.
+We significantly extend this important result and provide an alternative proof by showing that the analogous statement is true also in the graph directed setting.
+To be more precise, we obtain that a non-degenerate limit set of a cGDS that consists of similarities (sGDS) is Minkowski measurable if and only if the sGDS is non-lattice (Cor.~\ref{cor:sGDSMink}).
+This convenient equivalence statement for systems consisting of similarities unfortunately fails to hold for general conformal systems: In \cite{KesKom} it has been shown that there exist non-degenerate self-conformal sets arising from lattice conformal IFS (cIFS) for which the Minkowski content and the fractal Euler characteristic exist.
+Since cIFS are special types of cGDS we cannot expect the equivalence to be valid for general limit sets of cGDS either.
+Indeed, in Prop.~\ref{thm:conformalMinkowski} we provide a sufficient condition under which the Minkowski content and the fractal Euler characteristic of a limit set of a lattice cGDS exist.
+However, one direction of the equivalence remains true: In the non-lattice case, the Minkowski content and the fractal Euler characteristic exist (see Rem.~\ref{rmk:Minkexistenceconf}).
+Moreover, in Rem.~\ref{rmk:Minkexistenceconf} we see that average versions of the Minkowski content and the fractal Euler characteristic always exist and provide explicit formulae to determine their values.